 You can’t claim a credit for installing solar power at rental properties you own.

 The exception is if you also live in the house for part of the year, and use it as a rental when you’re away.
 You’ll have to reduce the credit for a vacation home, rental or otherwise, to reflect the time you’re not there.
 If you live there for three months a year, for instance, you can only claim 25 percent of the credit: If the system cost $10,000, the 30 percent credit would be $3,000, and you could claim a quarter of that, or $750.

 To claim the credit, you must file IRS Form 5695 as part of your tax return; you calculate the credit on the form, and then enter the result on your 1040.

-If you end up with a bigger credit than you have income tax due — a $3,000 credit on a $2,500 tax bill, for instance — you can’t use the credit to get money back from the IRS.
-Instead, you can carry the credit over to the following tax year.
-Energy Star states that you should be able to carry the credit over as far as 2016 if need be.
+If you end up with a bigger credit than you have income tax due—a $3,000 credit on a $2,500 tax bill, for instance—you can’t use the credit to get money back from the IRS.
+Instead, generally, you can carry the credit over to the following tax year.
+However, it is not yet clear whether you can carry unused credits to years after the solar credit expires.